14 top-rated sheet masks you can buy on Amazon | CNN Underscored

 Ballon Blanc Therapy Face Facial Masks Sheet ($6.97 for a 6-pack; amazon.com)

-This pack from Ballon Blanc includes six sheet masks with different benefits including pore care, moisturization, skin elasticity and more.
+This pack from Ballon Blanc includes six sheet masks with different benefits, including pore care, moisturization, skin elasticity and more.
 The masks are made of tencel-cupra sheets, which means higher absorption rates and better adhesion on your skin.
 These masks have over 1,000 reviews with an average rating of 4.5 stars, so you know they’ll work, plus they’re one of the cheapest options on our list.

 I Dew Care Let’s Get Sheet Faced Face Sheet Mask Pack ($29 for a 14-pack; amazon.com)

-These face masks come in a 14-pack so they’ll last you a while (or you can have two-weeks of nonstop luxury, up to you).
-The pack contains six different types of masks, ranging from hydrating and calming ones to sheet masks that tightens the looks of pores.
+These face masks come in a 14-pack, so they’ll last you awhile (or you can have two weeks of nonstop luxury, up to you).
+The pack contains six different types of masks, ranging from hydrating and calming ones to sheet masks that tighten the looks of pores.
 Each one is made from eucalyptus fibers that are gentle enough to use on your face every day.
-Key ingredients include lotus flower, citrus lime, tea tree and olive so you’ll get a wide variety of benefits as you pamper yourself through the pack.
+Key ingredients include lotus flower, citrus lime, tea tree and olive, so you’ll get a wide variety of benefits as you pamper yourself through the pack.

 Hydrating sheet masks